HOME SEARCH ALL TOPICS

 Pigs were kept in a fairly small confined and muddy space called a pigsty.
 In fact any untidy, dirty human living room was often described somewhat rudely as a 'pigsty'.

-I understand that the pigs were not allowed out of their pigstys.
+Pigs were not normally allowed out of their pigstys.
 I well remember walking past them as a child.
-Even the pigs were muddy, not that there seemed to be any indication of ill-treatment.
+The pigs were as muddy as the pigsty, not that there seemed to be any indication of ill-treatment.
 I understand that they would eat almost anything, including pig swill.

 When the pigs were fat enough, they were taken to market or a butcher for slaughtering.